AdobeDocs/experience-manager-screens.en/help/user-guide/extending-component-tutorial-develop.md

    Properties for /apps/weretail-run/components/content/poster

-   By setting the `sling:resourceSuperType`property equal to `screens/core/components/content/image` the Poster component effectively inherits all of the functionality of the Image component.
+   By setting the `sling:resourceSuperType`property equal to `screens/core/components/content/image` the Poster component effectively inherits all functionality of the Image component.
 Equivalent nodes and files found beneath `screens/core/components/content/image` can be added beneath the `poster` component in order to override and extend the functionality.

 1. Copy the `cq:editConfig` node beneath `/libs/screens/core/components/content/image.`Paste the `cq:editConfig` beneath the `/apps/weretail-run/components/content/poster` component.